Best Home Infrared Saunas (2026)

 JNH Lifestyles Joyous vs Dynamic Saunas Barcelona

-The two best Amazon cabins.
-The JNH Joyous 2-Person (~$2,050) wins on reviews (1,000+ five-star) and heater count (7 carbon-fiber) and is a true 2-person footprint.
-The Dynamic Barcelona (~$1,900) is a roomier 1-to-2-person unit with red-light chromotherapy and Bluetooth at a slightly lower price, both Canadian hemlock and plug-in 120V. [src1, src3]
+The two best budget Amazon cabins.
+The JNH Joyous 2-Person (~$1,849) now wins on both price and reviews (1,000+ five-star) plus heater count (7 carbon-fiber) and is a true 2-person footprint.
+The Dynamic Barcelona (~$1,899) is a roomier 1-to-2-person unit with red-light chromotherapy and Bluetooth, both Canadian hemlock and plug-in 120V.
+The JNH price drop has flipped the value verdict in its favor. [src1, src3]

-Therasage Thera360 Plus vs JNH Lifestyles Joyous
+Therasage Thera360 Plus vs Sunlighten Solo System

 SaunaSpace Faraday vs Heavenly Heat ECO

 Two single-person DTC purist picks.
 The Faraday (~$6,600) wins for EMF-sensitive buyers — near-infrared incandescent bulbs and ~99% EMF blocking.
-The Heavenly Heat ECO (~$4,229-5,600) wins on price, heat (167-185°F far-infrared), handmade build, low-VOC materials, and a long 10-year cabin warranty. [src3, src4]
+The Heavenly Heat ECO (~$4,229-5,600) wins on price, heat (165-185°F far-infrared), handmade zero-glue solid-wood build, low-VOC materials, and the fact that it runs on standard household power without a 20A circuit. [src3, src4]

 Pick SaunaSpace Faraday if: EMF mitigation and near-infrared light are your top priorities.